 For those items we can’t source locally, such as vanilla beans, sugar and wheat berries, I love that I can purchase these items from Azure, which helps me build up my long-term food storage supply.

-Beyond being able to find products at the grocery store or growing it yourself comes the concept of “community sufficiency”.
-This is where you work alongside your neighbors and community to provide for each other that which the other is producing.
+Beyond being able to find products at the grocery store or growing them yourself comes the concept of “community sufficiency.”
+This is where you work alongside your neighbors and community to provide for each other what the other produces.

 Get creative with what your skillsets are and find ways to build community.